kjkuan/Runbook.md/README.md

 task functions rather than directly in the top level of the document.

-At the end of the runbook, Bash functions defined *directly* in the runbook, and whose names starting with `Task/`, will be executed in the order they appear in the runbook as well.
+At the end of the runbook, Bash functions defined *directly* in the runbook, and whose names starting with `Task/` (configurable), will be executed in the order they appear in the runbook as well.
 This allows you to define *tasks* or *steps* as functions to be executed by the runbook.
 Logging, by default, also start when **Runbook.md** start executing task functions.

-> **NOTE**: Task functions (`Task/*`) must be defined in the runbook file directly.
+> **NOTE**: Task functions must be defined in the runbook file directly.
 That is, they cannot be defined else where and then `source`d into the runbook.
 Doing so currently will mess up the task execution order.
 This restriction might be lifted in the future.